Patroklo/yii2-widget-input-url/README.md

 * url_separator (char) (optional)
 > It's the character used to replace the space character while making a URI string.
 By default it's defined as *"-"*
 > **Warning** If it's defined, the new value must also be a URI valid character.

+* regex_definition (char) (optional)
+> Regex that will be used to validate the inserted data in the URI field.
+In case it's not valid, it won't be added in it.

+* maxlength (integer) (optional)
+> Max number of characters that the field will allow.

 * source (array) (optional)